opixelum/brain-disk-gitbook/docs/algorithmic/combinatorics-complexity.md

 range of problems, as long as we have an oracle to evaluate the objective function.

+For NP-hard problems, we can't find the global optimal solution in a reasonable time, but we can find a good local optimum

 **When to use metaheuristics**:

 - **No oracle**: we don't know the objective function (eg: neural network);